electron/electron/docs/tutorial/quick-start.md

 $ ./Electron.app/Contents/MacOS/Atom your-app/
 ```

-`Electron.app` here is part of the atom-shell's release package, you can download
+`Electron.app` here is part of the Electron's release package, you can download
 it from [here](https://github.com/atom/electron/releases).